-4.6.3 Installing the RAID driver during Windows® OS installation
+4.5.3 Installing the RAID driver during Windows® OS installation

-To install the RAID driver for Windows® XP
+To install the RAID driver in Windows® XP

 - During the OS installation, the system prompts you to press the F6 key to install thirdparty SCSI or RAID driver. - 2.
-Press <F6>, and then insert the floppy disk with RAID driver into the USB floppy disk drive. - When prompted to select the SCSI adapter to install, ensure that you select Intel(R) ICH8R/ICH9R/ICH10R/DO/PCH SATA RAID Controller. - 4.
+Press <F6>, and then insert the floppy disk with RAID driver into the floppy disk drive. - When prompted to select the SCSI adapter to install, ensure that you select Intel(R) SATA RAID Controller (Desktop ICH10R). - 4.
 Follow the succeeding screen instructions to complete the installation.

-To install the RAID driver for Windows® Vista or later OS
+To install the RAID driver in Windows® Vista

-- Insert the floppy disk or USB flash drive with RAID driver into the USB floppy disk drive or USB port. - During the OS installation, select Intel(R) ICH8R/ICH9R/ICH10R/DO/PCH SATA RAID Controller. - 3.
+- 1. Insert the floppy disk with RAID driver into the floppy disk drive. - 2.
+During the OS installation, select Intel(R) SATA RAID Controller (Desktop ICH10R). - 3.
 Follow the succeeding screen instructions to complete the installation.

-4.6.4 Using a USB floppy disk drive
+4.5.4 Using a USB floppy disk drive